ASIANMANDAN/Web-Checkers/docs/DesignDoc.md

 >This sub system is composed of two smaller sub systems, Player Sign-in/Sign-out and CurrentGames.
 For more detailed information of those sub systems, checkout their dedicated sections of this document.

 The Start a Game sub system contains the functionality required to connect two players together in a new game of checkers.
-One player, at the home page, will select from a list of opponents which is generated by the PlayerLobby component of the Sign-in/Sign-out sub system.
-Assuming the selected opponent is not already in a game, the CurrentGames component of the CurrentGames sub system will create a new Game object consisting of the two players and a newly configured Board component.
+One player, who is on the home page, will select another player from a list of opponents which is generated by the PlayerLobby component of the Sign-in/Sign-out sub system.
+Assuming the selected opponent is not already in a game, the CurrentGames component of the CurrentGames subsystem will create a new Game object consisting of the two players and a newly configured Board component.
 The Game View is created using information from CurrentGames and a reformatted representation of the Board data which is created by the BoardView and Row components.
 Once all of the necessary information is entered and the correct Game View is generated, both players are redirected to the game, thus starting the match.

 ### Static models
 ![Start a Game Class Structure](https://lh3.googleusercontent.com/-tFAMX61VGDA/WiXdIjae5II/AAAAAAAAAHk/a1ICCnzAdXMcAtWy7oIdca7JojGljWEjwCLcBGAs/s0/Start+a+Game+Class+Structure+-+Page+1.png "Start a Game Class Structure")